microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-information-protection.md

 1. On the **Match results** page, review the results, then select **Finish**.

 You've successfully tested the custom sensitive information type for project codes.
-Testing confirms the SIT works as intended, so you can use it in policies like auto-apply sensitivity labels.
+Testing confirms the SIT works as intended, so you can now use it to help protect sensitive content across Microsoft Purview.

 ## Task 4 – Create a parent sensitivity label